sandybioteck/RTCpredictor/README.md

 **Dependencies:**
 <br>**1. ripgrep (version >=12.1.1)**
-<br>**Linux/Windows users**: Download pre-installed binary file of ripgrep software from https://github.com/BurntSushi/ripgrep as per your operating system.
+<br>Download pre-installed binary file of ripgrep software from https://github.com/BurntSushi/ripgrep as per your operating system (Linux/Windows/MacOS).
 Extract the compressed file and make sure the script 'rg' is in your PATH before running RTpred software.
 Let's assume the full path of 'rg' binary script is /home/username/software/ripgrep/rg, then you can add it to the PATH by using following command:
 <br>export PATH=/home/username/software/ripgrep:$PATH
 <br>You need to use the above command every time you open a new terminal.
 In order to avoid it, add the above line to your ~/.bashrc file.
-<br>**MacOS users**: An easy way to install ripgrep is by using brew. (command: brew install ripgrep)
+An easy way to install ripgrep on MacOS is by using brew (command: brew install ripgrep) and on ubuntu >=18.10 (Linux) is by using apt-get (command: apt-get install ripgrep)

 <br>**2. perl (>=v5.16.3).**
 <br>perl is by default available in linux and macOS systems and needs to be installed in Cygwin in windows OS.
 RTpred has not been tested using perl versions <v5.16.3 but it is expected to run on older versions of perl as well.